Class of 1963 Student Research Fellowship

 * IRB: For research involving human subjects, Institutional Review Board (IRB) applications should be submitted electronically by the deadline, but need not be approved by then.
 If selected for a fellowship, IRB applications will then be considered for approval.

-Students may view successful proposals in the Office of Student Fellowships, Laird 132.
+Students may view successful proposals in the Dean of the College Office, Laird 131.